bhargav55/MetaTransactions-with-Biconomy/README.md

 4. Run the applications
    npm start

-   The application tries to invoke the transaction i.e., calls contract method.
+   The application tries to invoke the transaction i.e., invoke contract method.
 But you dont need to pay the gas fee.